santiment/academy/src/docs/changelog/index.md

 - Charts | "Exchange Inflow" and "Exchange Outflow", You can choose specific exchange
 - Charts | More sanfam users added to  the “Sanfam Insights”
 - Charts | Chart performance improved
-- Charts | Holders Distribution Combined Balance widget
+- Charts | Supply Distribution Combined Balance widget
-- Charts | Holders Distribution percentage metric’s label and value are appended with the ‘%’ sign
+- Charts | Supply Distribution percentage metric’s label and value are appended with the ‘%’ sign
 - Screener | New filter category `Flow metrics` with 34 new filters;
 - Screener | Fix some problems of "Compare"
-- Screener | New metrics: Social volume %, Mean dollar inv. age (only %), Circulation (180d) in USD, Exchange inflow in USD, Exchange outflow in USD, Coin Supply on Exchanges (as % of total supply)
+- Screener | New metrics: Social volume %, Mean dollar inv. age (only %), Circulation (180d) in USD, Exchange inflow in USD, Exchange outflow in USD, Supply on Exchanges (as % of total supply)
 - Screener | Search input for Market Segments filter
 - Screener & Watchlists | New "compare" feature, which makes life easier to compare assets from your list
 - Screener | UX improvement | Open operator by default (when add a new filter)